 The pediatric neurology team at UT Southwestern Medical Center is dedicated to finding treatments for a range of neurodegenerative conditions, and this project will be an important step in finding a viable treatment for many other diseases related to genetic and mitochondrial defects.

 Currently, there is no cure for ECHS1 Deficiency.
-The families of the affected children have a mission to raise 350.000 US Dollars to start preclinical trials for ECHS1 Deficiency at UT Southwestern, Dallas, Texas, where scientists can focus on developing the ECHS1 Deficiency gene therapy.
-After the preclinical research another 350.000 USD is needed for the toxicology study to submit the research results for FDA approval.
+The families of the affected children have a mission to raise 700.000 USD.
+As a first step, 350.000 USD is needed to fund the preclinical research for ECHS1 Deficiency at UT Southwestern, Dallas, Texas, where scientists can focus on developing the ECHS1 Deficiency gene therapy.
+After the preclinical research, another 350.000 USD is needed for the toxicology study to submit the research results for FDA approval.